notoriousbdg/vrops-dashboard-cost_by_application/README.md

 3. Import the dashboard at `Dashboards` / `Actions` / `Manage Dashboards` / `Import Dashboards`
 ![Import Dashboard](https://raw.githubusercontent.com/notoriousbdg/vrops-dashboard-cost_by_application/master/Import_Dashboard.png)
 4. Click `Browse...` then select the file named [Dashboard - Cost by Application.zip](https://github.com/notoriousbdg/vrops-dashboard-cost_by_application/raw/master/Dashboard%20-%20Cost%20by%20Application.zip)
 5. The dashboard should now be available in in the dashboard list
 ![Dashboard List](https://raw.githubusercontent.com/notoriousbdg/vrops-dashboard-cost_by_application/master/Dashboard_List.png)

 ## Support

-This dashboard requires vRealize Operation 7.0.x Advanced or Enterprise
+This dashboard requires vRealize Operation 7.0.x (or newer) Advanced or Enterprise edition.

 Please open an [issue](https://github.com/notoriousbdg/vrops-dashboard-cost_by_application/issues) for feedback.